In this post, you’re going to learn how to help a grieving parent the right way: What to avoid saying and what to say

 Even with the best of intention, we might end up saying the wrong thing to someone who is grieving.

-Unfortunately, a grieving friend is likely to magnify everything that is said (or not said).
+Unfortunately, a grieving parent is likely to magnify everything that is said (or not said).

 What’s worse, is that intense emotions can hyperactivate the memory making the person more likely to remember every detail around the death and the period afterward.

-This is a list of things to avoid saying to a grieving friend:
+This is a list of things to avoid saying to a grieving parent:

 #1.
 Things That Start With “At Least”

-In this case, you try to reason with your friend that their situation could have been worse.
+In this case, you try to reason with a parent that their situation could have been worse.